 Cadet Impact Goals

-To provide cadets with more opportunities to earn Community Service (CS) and Leadership Development Requirements (LDR) hours, at least one time a month an LDR or CS event will be held during the class period.
-Cadets will have earned at least 3 hours during class by April 2025. | 48 Votes
+To provide cadets with more opportunities to earn Community Service (CS) and Leadership Development Requirements (LDR) hours, at least one time a month an LDR or CS event was held during class periods.
+We have exceeded this goal, as of 31 January we have had 37 events earning a total of 591 combined hours of LDR and Community Service.

 School Impact Goals